Here are Some Tips for Creating an Estate Plan that Benefits a Child with Special Needs

 For a disabled child or young adult who has a small income, such as from a legal settlement or Social Security, we often recommend establishing an ABLE account to preserve their benefits eligibility.

-An Achieving a Better Life Experience account allows individuals who became disabled before they turned 26 to set aside up to $15,000 a year in an interest-earning savings accounts without affecting their eligibility for federal benefits.
+An Achieving a Better Life Experience account allows individuals who became disabled before they turned 26 to set aside up to $15,000 a year in interest-earning savings accounts without affecting their eligibility for federal benefits.
 Earnings on investments are tax-deferred and tax-free if used for qualified disability expenses.
-This includes a wide variety of uses, such as housing, transportation, education and personal support services, incurred as a result of living with a disability.
+This includes a wide variety of uses, such as housing, transportation, education, and personal support services, incurred as a result of living with a disability.

 Money that funds an ABLE account may be the disabled individual’s income or come from others.
 An ABLE account may hold up to $100,000 before the account owner is in danger of losing SSI eligibility.
 An ABLE account does not affect Medicaid eligibility, regardless of the account balance.
 However, whether an ABLE account is appropriate for your special needs child may also depend on any state-based benefits the child receives.